antonbabenko/pre-commit-terraform/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Thank you for helping to improve pre-commit-terraform!
+Thank you for helping to improve pre-commit-opentofu!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
 Please note, this template is for feature